sebrauschert/DNAsmokeR/README.md

 * <code>scoreMatrix()</code>  , and
 * <code>boxplotScore()</code>

-More details on these fucntiosn can be found in the vignette of this package and in the help pages in R.
+More details on these functions can be found in the vignette of this package and in the help pages in R.

 <p align="center">